The 4 Week Half Marathon Training Plan + Complete Guide

 You should have a solid base so that your body can handle the mileage in the plan as written.

-Otherwise, if you jump up your mileage and intensity too quickly in order to meet the demands of the training plan, you will not only increase your risk of injury and overtraining, but your body also won’t have all of the time it needs to actually adapt and respond to the training.
+Otherwise, if you increase your mileage and intensity too quickly to meet the demands of the training plan, you will not only increase your risk of injury and overtraining, but your body will not have all the time it needs to adapt and respond to the training.

-Physiological adaptations, such as increases in aerobic capacity, increases in mitochondrial and capillary density, and improvements in metabolic energy systems, take time to occur.
+Physiological adaptations, such as increases in aerobic capacity, increases in mitochondrial and capillary density, and improvements in metabolic energy systems, take time.

 You can’t just do one long run and the next day expect that your type I muscle fibers have become better fat oxidizers, for example.